albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

     }
     ```

-The reasoning behind the design shown above is that given the rectangle has one more property than the square, we simply extend the square and add the missing property.
+The reasoning behind the above design is that given the rectangle has one more property than the square, we simply extend the square and add the missing property.

 This is a bad example of inheritance, because despite the appearances not all rectangles are squares.
 By definition:
 * a *rectangle* is a quadrilateral with all four angles right angles
-* a *square* is a quadrilateral with all four angles right angles and **all four sides of the same length**.
+* a *square* is a quadrilateral with all four angles right angles **and all four sides of the same length**.

 In other words, a square is a special type of rectangle.
 According to the definitions listed above, **all squares are rectangles, but not all rectangles are squares**.
 Therefore, the inheritance must follow this rule and the square should extend the rectangle and not vice versa.